asafacihangir/learnaxon/tooling/axon-archetype/Readme.md

       - Axon Sample Test Classes
       - Axon Server Configuration

-   It also bundles all the necessary dependencies required for your Axon application helping you focus on just using Axon
+   It also bundles all the necessary dependencies required for your Axon application helping you focus on just using the Axon framework capabilities.

+   Do note that the archetype only supports Axon Server SE/EE editions.
+It cannot be used for any other event store

 ##  Installation